Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

   - The target output.
   - The hypothesized chain of intermediary steps to reach it.
 - End-to-end iterations validate that hypothesized chain on real data and build it incrementally.
-- Use both: drawing backwards reveals what to build; end-to-end iterations prove it works and builds it.
+- Use both: drawing backwards reveals what to build, while end-to-end iterations prove it works and build it.

 **The five principles:**
 1. **Outline the process** - Draw backwards already gives you this: the chain from input to output.